EURABBIE OATS - Not in Stock

 Highest yielding oat variety in WA agricultural zones Tall mid-season maturing oat similar in height and maturity to Wandering Similar...

-Yarran Oats
+Yarran Oats - Not in Stock

 Early-mid season maturing feed and hay variety Medium plant height, with high grain weight and medium-low husk content Slightly less dry matter production than Coolabah oats, but has better grain recovery Highly susceptible to BYDV

-Durack Oats - not in stock
+Durack Oats - Not in Stock

 Maturity - Early maturing (minimum 1 week earlier than Carrolup, Williams & Bannister Excellent gain quality with low screenings and high groat percentage Establishment - Very good early vigour Resistant to CCN R Widely adaptable - suited to mid to low rainfall areas Stands tall - Good lodging resistance Competitive yield similar to Carrolup and Yallara

-URAMBIE BARLEY
+URAMBIE BARLEY - Not in Stock

 Waratah Seeds Dual purpose Feed barley Best suited to grain and grazing situations Two row barley, adapted to early sowing, having early maturity combined with a cold requirement for initiation of heading Sowing window is early May-mid June, earlier if grazed Consistent yields across seasons, but low grain quality Resistant to leaf scald and net form of net blotch HART BROS HISTORICAL TRIAL RESULTS - BARLEY